adlnet/xAPI-Spec/xAPI.md

 ###### Requirements
 When issuing a statement that voids another, the object of that voiding statement...

-* MUST have the “objectType” field set to “StatementRef”;
+* MUST have the "objectType" field set to "StatementRef;"
-* MUST specify the ID of the statement-to-be-voided by it’s “id” field.
+* MUST specify the ID of the statement-to-be-voided by its "id" field.

 Upon receiving a statement that voids another, the LRS...